Hello! Today I bring you another sourdough discard recipe.

 Now, I know that strawberry rhubarb usually gets a bigger rep in the food world for being a match made yadi-yada.
 And usually I agree.
 They are great together.

-However, I really like rhubarb with raspberry too because of their complimentary little bite of tartness, which goes so well with the sourness from the discard.
+However, I really like rhubarb with raspberry too because of they both have a little bite of tartness, which goes so well with the sourness from the discard.
 I’m a tart-flavor-fiend!
 See these Raspberry Rhubars for more of that flavor lovin’.

 Sourdough Discard Coffee Cake